The Ultimate Eyre Peninsula Road Trip Itinerary

 Where to Stay in Port Lincoln: Stay at the Port Lincoln Tourist Park, which offers campsites, cabins, and waterfront apartments.
 It’s close to all city amenities, so you can have lunch at The Fresh Fish Place or check out the lively local wineries and breweries.

 For a more unique luxurious accommodation, check out Tanonga Luxury Lodge, located just 30 minutes out of town.
-It’s a beautiful, eco-friendly property that will get you out of the hustle and bustle of Port Lincoln and into peaceful nature.
+It’s a beautiful, eco-friendly property that will get you out of the hustle and bustle and into peaceful nature.

 READ NEXT: Things To Do In Port Lincoln